ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## One-more unforgeability {#unforgeability}

-The one-more unforgeability requirement states that it is hard for any adversarial Client that has received `m` valid tokens from a Issue to redeem `m+1` of them.
+The one-more unforgeability requirement states that it is hard for any adversarial Client that has received `m` valid tokens from the issuance phase to redeem `m+1` of them.
 In essence, this requirement prevents a malicious Client from being able to forge valid tokens based on the Issue responses that it sees.

 The security model roughly takes the following form: